 Velocity curve: here we have nine different velocity curves to choose from this allows you to customize your keyboard to your style of playing.

-Tuning: allows you to adjust the basic tuning of the piano.
+Tuning: This allows you to adjust the basic tuning of the piano.

-Transients: This control is where you can accentuate the attack or sustain of a note even further.
+Transients: This control is where you can accentuate the attack or sustain a note even further.

 Compression/Tape: Here we can set the amount of compression used and we have seventeen different settings pertaining to the type of compression used on the piano from super soft compression to super slam!

 Stereo image: This controls the stereo image of the Una Corda making it mono or super wide.

 Style: The twenty-four different presets in the style section activate some complex effects chains in the background ranging from timbre changing to LFO based effects or even convolution sustain creating effects.